nuuuwan/news_lk3_data/README.md

 ---

-###
+### Life and Times of  Jaffna’s Former Tiger  Commander  Sathasivampillai Krishnakumar alias  “Col” Kittu.

 *2025-01-05 01:11:00* · [`dbsjeyarajcom`](https://dbsjeyaraj.com/dbsj/?p=85304) · `en`

-Life and Times of  Former  Tiger Jaffna Commander Krishnakumar alias  “Col” Kittu.

 Nowadays the 33 year long war between the armed forces of Sri Lanka and the Liberation Tigers of Tamil Eelam(LTTE) is slowly receding into memory.
 The LTTE ,known generally as the tigers,was formed officially on 5 May 1976.
 After three decades of conflict the LTTE met its waterloo by the waters of Nandhikkadal lagoon on May 18th 2009.
 The war  waged against the Sri Lankan state by the  Veluppilai Prabhakaran -led LTTE is an important and integral part of Sri Lanka’s post-independence history.

+A key turning point in the long war was the metamorphosis of the LTTE  from  that of  a guerilla  organization into an outfit  engaging in positional  warfare.
+It was in 1985 that the LTTE established control over  substantial areas of the Jaffna peninsula.
+Policing  ceased in practice.
+The army was essentially confined to barracks.
+Soldiers would however break out of their camps occasionally , get embroiled in skirmishes and  return to camp.

 ...